Free Shipping on retail orders over $100, use code FREESHIPPING100

 Have a Dutch Oven heating in a 450F oven, (I use a three quart cast iron Dutch oven when I am baking a single loaf), tighten and score your boule and drop it into the Dutch Oven (or Challenger Bread Pan with a little ice) bake twenty minutes with the lid on and 25 with the lid off.

-If you want to place this either of these doughs in the refrigerator for an overnight ferment (which will further enhance the taste and digestibility) reduce the yeast to 2g.
+If you want to place either of these doughs in the refrigerator for an overnight ferment (which will further enhance the taste and digestibility) reduce the yeast to 2g.

 More Information